Luca-CS/EmotionLLM/README.md

 3. **Llama 8B Model**:
    - **Purpose**: Generate responses based on the transcribed and emotion-analyzed text.
    - **Implementation**: A large language model capable of producing coherent and contextually appropriate responses.
-Hosted on Hugging Face and accessed via their API.
+Cached locally for efficient access and execution.

-## Model Loading and Execution
+### Model Loading and Execution

 - **Local Execution**:
-  - The RNN audio model and transcription pipeline run locally on the user's machine.
+  - The CNN audio model and transcription pipeline run locally on the user's machine.
+The CNN model is loaded on the CPU to save space for the Llama 8B model.
   - These models are loaded into memory during the application's initialization and process the audio input directly.

-- **Remote Execution**:
+- **Local Caching**:
-  - The Llama 8B model is hosted remotely on Hugging Face's servers.
+  - The Llama 8B model is cached locally between the desktop's VRAM and RAM.
-  - After local processing, the application sends the processed text to the Llama 8B model via the Hugging Face API to generate the response.
+  - After local processing, the application leverages the cached Llama 8B model to generate responses, ensuring fast and efficient performance.

-This hybrid approach leverages local computation for initial processing and utilizes powerful remote models for complex language generation tasks, balancing performance and resource utilization.
+This hybrid approach leverages local computation for initial processing and utilizes powerful locally cached models for complex language generation tasks, balancing performance and resource utilization.

-## Notes
+### Notes

--
+- Ensure your system has sufficient VRAM and RAM to cache the Llama 8B model efficiently.
+- The application is designed to run on a local machine, providing a seamless and responsive user experience.

+---